discordjs/discord.js/docs/examples.rst

 Sending private messages
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can also send private messages to a user with a User_ object.
-This will send "Hello" as a private message to the original author of the received message.
+This will send "Hello!" as a private message to the original author of the received message.

 Do note however, that a PMChannel_ is not the same as a ServerChannel_ and therefore does not have the same properties such as ``server`` and ``name``.

 .. code-block:: javascript

 	client.on('message', function(message) {
-		client.sendMessage(message.author, "Hello");
+		client.sendMessage(message.author, "Hello!");
 	});